chmitch/AIAdjacent/Student/01-Setup.md

 1. Create a new blob storage account with a new container
 1. A backup of the AdventureWorksDW has been provided for you in the following location.
 Download the file and upload it to your newly created blob container.  https://cgmaiadjacent.blob.core.windows.net/backup/AdventureWorksDW.bacpac
 1. Create an Azure SQL Database server in the Azure Portal.
-(Note:  Make sure you setup the databse to allow access from other Azure services.)
+(Note:  Make sure you setup the database to allow access from other Azure services.)
 1. Import the AdventureWorksDW database from the blob where you uploaded the .bacpac file
-1. In the Azure Portal create anew Power BI Embedded Capacity of size A2
+1. In the Azure Portal create a new Power BI Embedded Capacity of size A2
 1. Login to PowerBI.com and create a new Application Workspace, and assign the created Power BI Embedded capacity to the workspace.
 (Note:  It is important to login to Power BI with the same user that is set as the admin on the Power BI Embedded capacity

 ## Alternate Hackflow